-Do you want to improve your employee training?
+Do you want to improve your employee training strategy?
 Or perhaps you want to set up a new training program from scratch?
 In this article, we’ll show you the five key things you need to consider to ensure your employee training initiative is a success.

 Employee training is important in so many ways.
 It helps improve employee engagement and increases employee retention.
 If done right, it also has a positive impact on efficiency, innovation and productivity.
 Naturally, training is good for employees and, ultimately, your profitability and customers.

 However, it’s important to remember that good employee training doesn’t just happen.
 It needs to be effective.
-And, it needs to be modern and fit for purpose – in other words, personalized.
-It also means thinking digital.
+It needs to be modern and fit for purpose – in other words, personalized.
+This means thinking digital.

 Here are five things to consider when setting up an employee training program.